 Not all feedback is eliminated in the same way.
-Feedback typically occurs when a microphone and a loudspeaker are too close together thanks to a singer dropping the mic to their side.
-In this case, let’s call it user error.
-But have you ever had multiple people use the same microphone and suddenly you hear the ringing of feedback?
+Have you ever had people share a microphone and the ringing of feedback only happens with one person?
 Have you ever created feedback by altering the EQ of a channel?
 Let’s find out why.

 What is feedback?